Famous Jazz Dancers

 Known as the Matriarch of Black Dance, Katherine Dunham (1909 - 2006) founded the first major black modern dance company in America.
 Integrating the syncopated rhythms of Haiti, Cuba, Brazil and the Caribbean into American dance, she is credited with inventing the technique of body isolationism and incorporating it into her dance style.
 Katherine Dunham’s influence and dance technique had a huge impact on the world of jazz dance.
 Today almost all jazz dancers use her technique in their dance.

-• Luigi whose dance style is known for beautiful fluid movements.
+• Luigi, whose jazz style is known for beautiful fluid movements

 As the famous dancers of this era taught their skills to younger generations, the world of jazz dance continued to evolve.